 My CBAP preparation consisted of a 4-day exam prep course through Learning Tree International, preparation of the exam application (note: my Learning Tree instructor really helped with this), a few days of paging through the BABOK, and many hours with online practice questions purchased through Watermark Learning.
 A quick search shows that there are a number of CBAP exam prep courses out there (www.globalknowledge.com, www.thebamentor.com, etc.), but Learning Tree is the only one I can recommend.

 If I have one regret about my exam prep, it’s not taking the exam 3-4 weeks after the prep course as the instructor recommended.
 Confession: I waited an entire year – not recommended.

 I encourage those looking to validate and quantify their BA experience to pursue the CBAP credential.
 Many of the concepts and techniques will be familiar, but I know I learned things along the way that I was able to immediately weave into my client work.
 I hope the CBAP moniker begins to carry more cache as the IIBA gains notoriety and interest in the credential gains momentum.
-I mentioned above that were 2,291 as of November 2012.
-About 1,000 of those CBAPs were certified during the preceding 1.5 years, which suggests to me that word is getting out.

 What are your thoughts, experiences, and questions regarding the CBAP?
 I’d be happy to answer any questions from anyone considering a CBAP journey.